Jennytang1224/Alak-Game/README.md

         computer starts:  52 times

 ## Models:
-1. You can call either TensorFlow NN model or Sklearn MLPClassifier model
+1. You can call either TensorFlow NN model or Sklearn MLPClassifier model, my best model was using TensorFlow.
+2. Evaluation metric:
-3. After the model was trained, I save all the rounds (each round consists of two moves, one by each side) of the simulated game in a pickle file if using sklearn, or h5 if using TensorFlow.
+3. After the model was trained, I save models in a pickle file if using sklearn, or h5 if using TensorFlow.

 ## Prediction:
 1. load model
 2. generate all successor boards from the previous move
 3. feed the successor boards in to trained model, and model outputs the probability of winning corresponding to each successor board.
-4. in the prediction stage, check if the highest probability suggests a suicide move.
+4. check if the highest probability suggests a suicide move.
 If so, I checked the next highest probability move; repeat until a non-suicide move is selected.

 ## Test:
 In Test.py, I tested: